What is Buddhism as a Religion?

 • For example, this refers to the passage in Common Buddhist Text about Ven Vaṅgīsa which contains a poem in praise of the Buddha.

-• To look up the passage, search the PDF or skim the Table of Contents for the reference number (“L.59”).
+• Go ahead and look up that passage now.
+Search the PDF or skim the Table of Contents for the given reference number (“L.59”, in this case).

 Supplementary Material to Robinson